 Karen has been consulted on crystals for cows, by an equestrian team in Spain, Australian jumping horses and lots of pets.
 She is the founder and owner of The Crystal Tiger in Toronto, Canada, and her book, The Complete Idiots Guide to Crystals provides more details and tips about using crystals for healing.

-Amy Snow, along with Nancy Zidonis, is a founding partner of Tallgrass Publishers and Tallgrass Animal Acupressure Institute.
+Amy Snow, along with Nancy Zidonis, is a founding partner of Tallgrass Publishers and Tallgrass Animal Acupressure Resources.
 Amy has been in the field of Traditional Chinese Medicine since 1976 and has worked with dogs and horses since childhood.
-She integrated her love of animals with Chinese Medicine and other eastern bodywork 15 years ago when she joined Nancy Zidonis with whom she co-authored 7 animal acupressure texts including Acu-Dog: A Guide to Canine Acupressure, Equine Acupressure: A Working Manual, The Well-Connected Dog: A Guide to Canine Acupressure, Acu-Cat: A Guide to Feline Acupressure, and contributes articles to publications in the US, Canada, Australia, and England.
-Amy teaches the hands-on animal acupressure courses worldwide.
+She integrated her love of animals with Chinese Medicine and other eastern bodywork 22 years ago when she joined Nancy Zidonis with whom she has co-authored 7 animal acupressure texts including Acu-Dog: A Guide to Canine Acupressure, Equine Acupressure: A Working Manual, The Well-Connected Dog: A Guide to Canine Acupressure, Acu-Cat: A Guide to Feline Acupressure, and contributes articles to publications in the US, Canada, Australia, and England.
 She is a founding Board Member and Immediate-Past-Chair of the National Board of Certification for Animal Acupressure & Massage (www.NBCAAM.org)

 Website – http://www.animalacupressure.com